 I think we all tend to confuse extroversion with confidence.
 So let’s re-think it.
+If you wonder “how to be more extroverted,” you’re probably confused on what introversion and extroversion really are.

 I’m an introvert and when I speak up confidently about something, people sometimes say, “You must be an extrovert.”